dccn-tg/dr-data-stager/README.md

 ### RDR credential

 The user is authenticated through _UI (backend)_ with the RDR data-access credential when submitting transfer jobs from the _UI (frontend)_.
 The authentication is done by the _UI (backend)_ making a `PROPFIND` call to the RDR WebDAV endpoint to check the response code (e.g. `401` indicates an invalid credential).
-Following a successful authentication, the credential is transferred and stored at the _UI (backend)_ as a session cookie.
-When the user submit a transfer job, the credential is encrypted and transferred to the _API server_ and stored in the _task scheduler (asynq)_.
+Following a successful authentication, the credential is transferred and stored at the _UI (backend)_ as a session cookie which is valid for 4 hours.
+When the user submit a transfer job, the credential is encrypted by _UI (backend)_ and transferred to the _API server_ as part of the task payload.
+Tasks are stored in the _task store (redis)_.
 When the task is processed by the _Worker_, the credential is decrypted and used by _s-isync_ program to perform data transfer using the IRODS protocol.

+The credential en-/decryption uses a RSA key pair.

 ### The _s-isync_ program